-MUS 617a, Music and Theology: Luther, Zwingli, Calvin.
-The Protestant Reformation in the sixteenth century was a "media event."
-The invention of letterpress printing, the partisanship of famous artists like Dürer and Cranach, and, not least, the support of musicians and composers were responsible for spreading the ideas of the Reformation.
-But while Luther attached great importance to music, Zwingli and Calvin were much more skeptical.
-Music - especially sacred music - was not only an opportunity for Reformation, it was also a problem, because it was tightly connected with Catholic liturgical and aesthetic traditions.
-The Reformation had to think about the place music could have in worship and about the function of music in secular life.
-But first, a theological authorization had to be found, because the authorization of music by any kind of tradition was no longer possible.
+MUS 617a/REL 760a, Music and Theology in the Sixteenth Century: Luther, Zwingli, Calvin, and the Council of Trent The Protestant Reformation in the sixteenth century was a "media event."
+The invention of letterpress printing, the partisanship of famous artists like Dürer and Cranach, and, not least, the support of musicians and composers were responsible for spreading the thoughts of Reformation.
+But while Luther gave an important place to music, Zwingli and Calvin were much more skeptical.
+Music - especially sacred music - was not only a chance for Reformation, it was also a problem, because it was tightly connected with Catholic liturgical and aesthetic traditions.
+Reformation had to think about the place music could have in worship and about the function of music in secular life.
+But first of all, a theological authorization had to be found, because the authorization of music by any kind of tradition was no longer possible.
 The course shows how music was viewed by the reformers and which theological decisions formed the basis for their view.
-We also look at the effect of these theological matters on musical practice: on liturgical singing and on composers and their compositions.
-Markus Rathey.
+But we also consider the effect of these theological matters on musical practice: on liturgical singing and on composers and their compositions.
+Markus Rathey